 In Fosler, our superior court invalidated a conviction for adultery under Article 134, UCMJ, because the military judge improperly denied a defense motion to dismiss for failure to state an offense.
 Fosler, 70 M.J. at 233.
 This is because the charge and specification did not allege at least one of the three clauses that meet the second element of proof under Article 134, UCMJ, commonly known as the terminal element.
 Id. at 226.
 In setting aside the conviction, Fosler did not foreclose the possibility that a missing element could be implied, even the terminal element in an Article 134, UCMJ, offense.
 However, the CAAF held that, in contested cases where the sufficiency of the charge and specification are first challenged at trial, "we [will] review the language of the charge and specification more narrowly than we might at later stages" and "will only adopt interpretations that hew closely to the plain text."
 Id. at 230, 232.
-Thus, when given the sufficiency of the charge and specification are first challenged in Fosler-a contested trial for adultery where the sufficiency of the charge and specification are first challenge and specification are first challenged in Fosler-a contested trial for adultery where the sufficiency of the charge and specification are first challenge and specification are first challenged at trial.
-UCMJ, is necessarily implied.
+Thus, when given the particular circumstances contained in Fosler-a contested trial for adultery where the sufficiency of the charge and specification are first challenged at trial-the law will not find that the terminal element of Article 134, UCMJ, is necessarily implied.
 Id. at 230.